monkey-projects/website/docs/content/params.md

 ## Configuring

-Build parameters are linked to a [customer](customer/).
-In order to edit these parameters, go to the customer screen, and click the "Parameters" button.
+Build parameters are linked to an [organization](orgs/).
+In order to edit these parameters, go to the org screen, and click the "Parameters" button.
 There you will see an overview of your already configured parameters.
 Build parameters are **grouped in sets**, and each set can contain **multiple parameter keys and values**.
 A set can also have [labels](labels/), which are used